 Climbing the highest part of town, you can see the Mirador Iznate Morocco.
 From this point, exceptional views of the Sierras de Tejeda and Almijara, of the surrounding towns and that of the Mediterranean Sea are obtained.
 You can even see the Moroccan coast and the Atlas Mountains on a clear day.

-To reach Iznate from Málaga capital, we recommend travelling in car through the European Route E-15 towards the MA-3203.
-The journey is of 40 minutes.
+It's best to get to Iznate from Málaga on the E-15 towards the MA-3203.
+The journey will take about 40 minutes.

 Due to its location, on a hill, Iznate offers a fabulous panoramic from its natural environment: the Sierras de Tejeda, Almijara and Camorolos.
 Several trekking trails lead to the sites located beneath the impressive peaks Chamizo, Navachica and La Maroma.